Great Barrier Reef Yacht Charters

 You can combine history with the great outdoors at Babinda Boulders

-Babinda Boulders is a both a renowned swimming hole and a sacred Aboriginal site.
+Babinda Boulders is both a renowned swimming hole and a sacred Aboriginal site.
 Just a short drive from Cairns, and surrounded by lush rainforests, it is home to large boulders, quiet creeks, and pools of cool water where people can swim.
 The water originates from Mount Bartle Frere, Queensland’s tallest mountain, which you can see just beyond it.

 Of course, you can (and should) go for a dive